rostenkowski/resize/README.md

 For the full list of dependencies see the [`composer.json`](https://github.com/rostenkowski/imagestore/blob/master/composer.json) file.

+## Contribution

+Feel free to open an issue pull-request.

 The source code of the library is fully covered by [Nette Tester](https://tester.nette.org/) tests.

-To run the tests simply install the dependencies using [composer](https://getcomposer.org/doc/00-intro.md#globally) and then run the [`bin/run-tests.sh`](bin/run-tests.sh) script on linux.
+To run the test suite simply install the dependencies using [composer](https://getcomposer.org/doc/00-intro.md#globally) and then run the [`bin/run-tests.sh`](bin/run-tests.sh) script on linux.
 On windows u can run in eg. git bash: `bin/run-tests-win.sh`.

 ```